WillSkates/pop/README.md

 1. Demonstrate a solution to unusual problems.
 2. Use Inheritance, Polymorphism and Interface Segregation.
 3. Build something usable in about 4 hours time.
-4. Write PSR 4 and PSR 12 compatible code.
+4. Write PEP8 compatible code.
-5. Improve code using static analysis tools like Psalm.
+5. Improve code using static analysis tools like Bandit, Mypy and pycodestyle.
 6. (Hopefully) write a decent README :).

 It doesn't demonstrate that I know how to: